artbrock/holochain_docs/Holochain-Development-Introduction.md

 ## Download docker and the app skeleton
 1. If you have not already, install docker and docker compose: [Docker Installation](Docker-Installation-for-Developers)

-2. The holochain app skeleton can be found at https://github.com/metacurrency/holoSkel
+2. Pick a name for your new holochain app.
+Lets call it myHolochainApp
     ```bash
     $ #navigate to where you wanna be
     $ mkdir myHolochainApp